Alexander F. Spies

 Jan 2025 - Present

-Research Engineer Intern London, UK
+Research Engineer London, UK

 UnSearch (AI Safety Camp)